p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

 1. Now, we will be moving the **green** deployment to the production to see the changes from the production URL.

-1. To set up the deployment to production, run the below command:
+1. To set up the deployment to production, move back to the Git Bash window and run the below command:

     ```bash
     az spring app set-deployment --deployment green --name ${FRONTEND_APP}